- Studying Law at Yale

 Maureen E. “Molly” Brady is a Ph.D. in Law candidate at Yale.
 Her major areas of interest include property law, land use, state and local government law, intellectual property law, and legal history.
 She holds an A.B. in History from Harvard College and a J.D. from Yale Law School.
 During law school, she served as co-Editor-in-Chief of the Yale Journal of Law and Technology and was a Coker Fellow in Contract Law.
 Prior to returning to Yale, Molly served as a clerk to the Honorable Bruce M. Selya of the First Circuit.

 Conor Clarke is a Ph.D. in Law candidate at Yale.
-His major research interests are tax law, property, empirical legal studies, organizational law, and law and economics.
+His major research interests are tax law, tax policy, organizational law, empirical legal studies, and law and economics.
 He holds a B.A. from Amherst College and a J.D. from Yale Law School, where he was awarded the Ralph K. Winter Prize in Law and Economics and served as Articles and Essays Editor for the Yale Law Journal.
 Starting in May of 2016, he will clerk for the Honorable Alex Kozinski of the Ninth Circuit.
 Prior to law school, Conor was a Marshall Scholar in the United Kingdom.

 Rebecca Crootof is a Ph.D. in Law candidate and a Resident Fellow at the Information Society Project at Yale.
 Her work focuses on how international law evolves and its role in American law and policy, with specific consideration of how regulation can channel technological development to promote socially desirable goals.
 Rebecca earned her B.A., cum laude, at Pomona College and her J.D. at Yale Law School, where she was an active member of the Center for Global Legal Challenges and served as an Online Editor for the Yale Law Journal and as an Articles Editor for the Yale Journal of International Law.